 And meanwhile, four of the mini-casinos have proven a bit star-crossed.

 Mount Airy’s site, proposed for Big Beaver, northwest of Pittsburgh, is dead and the license up for grabs.

-Work on mini-casinos in York and Morgantown, with licenses held by Penn National Gaming, also halted during the pandemic but have not resumed.
+Work on mini-casinos in York and Morgantown, with licenses held by Penn National Gaming, also halted during the pandemic and have not resumed.
 The company has not said when it will resume construction.
-But their CEO recently nixed bidding on the newly available license.
+But its CEO recently nixed bidding on the newly available license.

 A Shippensburg site chosen by Parx Casino is unsuitable because of geological issues.
-Parx has never named a new site.
+Parx has not named a new site.

 Only mini-casino in the pipeline